 Jim Macdonald has over 45 years of Property and Casualty underwriting and claims experience as an insurer, reinsurer, consultant and a captive insurance company specialist.
 Since he became a full-time consultant in mid-2006, he has completed over fifty engagements involving disputes between policyholders, insurers, reinsurers, intermediaries and state or federal regulators.
 The types of insurance or reinsurance frequently include excess of loss casualty treaties, and all types of Professional Liability, Directors & Officers (D&O), Employment Practices, Products Liability, and Excess & Umbrella Liability Insurance.
 He has also been asked to consider several disputes involving the respective duties of program managers (also called Managing General Agents or MGAs), "fronting" insurers, and reinsurers.
 The following are examples of some of the recurring issues that have been the basis of recent engagements:

 - "Micro-captives" (also called "831(b) Captives"): Explain the extent to which certain insurance and reinsurance transactions involving "micro-captives" reflect commonly accepted "arms-length" customs and practices (including the insurance coverage, and both the insurance and reinsurance pricing).
+In Tax Court ruling on 4/10/19, Macdonald is cited in SYZYGY case by Judge Ruwe as providing several of the reasons why he ruled in favor or the IRS.

 - Asbestos Products Liability Claims Aggregation Issues: Explain whether an excess of loss casualty treaty providing "per Event" protection allows a cedent to aggregate related products liability claims from the same or similar alleged defects in one or more products manufactured by the same policyholder.
 Explain the purpose of the Aggregate Extension Endorsement and the extent to which its inclusion changes the scope of the reinsurance protection.